-In the last article, you played golf with Kangaroos, went on a mini bushwalk with the Koalas and a few flighty friends, marvelled at the lush greenery and scenic ocean views from the Otway lighthouse, and maybe even fed a few sugar gliders; now it’s time to move on to DAY 2 of your Great Ocean Road Melbourne roadtrip.
+Last time, you played golf with Kangaroos, went for a bushwalk, and marvelled at the ocean views from the Otway lighthouse.
+Now it’s time for DAY 2 of your Melbourne road trip.

 Day Two – Apollo Bay to Port Fairy